cheng-alvin/jas/LEARN.md

 **Always ensure to consult the Intel manual for the correct ModR/M byte encoding, exceptions that can also occur in different contexts**

 ## Chapter 2: Structure of the assembler
+We all know that assemblers are normally just a command line tool like `nasm` or `as`.
+Some assemblers are also libraries that can be used in other programs, just like Jas.
+As briefly stated above, the Jas assembler is organized into functions and can be called directly.
+The behavior for the encoding of the instruction and it's operands are packaged inside the function.
+This allows the user to not worry about the syntax rules of the instruction and allows them to focus on the assembly code itself.

+### Operand encoding
+Many instructions share lots of operand encoding logic that can be encapsulated.
+Each operand encoding identities have a certain type of encoding that